Tissø

-Tissø is the 4th largest freshwater lake in Denmark, at 12.3 km2.
+Tissø is the fourth largest freshwater lake in Denmark, at 12.3 km2.
 It is located on the western part of Zealand, in the municipality of Kalundborg.

 There are several small towns and villages near the lake, of which Sæby is the biggest at 343 citizens (2013).

 In the town of Kalundborg, some of Lake Tissø's outflow is used as cooling water for the Kalundborg Eco-industrial Park.

 Etymology

-Tissø means 'The God's Lake', but the etymology and meaning is not obvious.
+'Tissø' means 'The God's Lake', but the etymology and meaning is not obvious.
 Basically the name can be broken into Tis-sø, where sø means 'lake' in a literal and simple translation from Danish to English.
-Tis is the more interesting part and refers to the old god Tir, who have given name to many places in Denmark such as Tisvilde, Tirslund or Thisted, for example, and Tissø was originally known as 'Tir's Lake'.
+Tis is the more interesting part and refers to the old god Tir, whose name is part of many places in Denmark (for example, such as Tisvilde, Tirslund, or Thisted).
+Thus, Tissø was originally known as 'Tir's Lake'.
 However, the word Ti is also an Old Danish word meaning 'God', without being specific.
 For unknown reasons, it appears that at some point during the Iron Age, the new god Tor took over Tir's role as a god of war.
-In relation to Lake Tissø, this religious change would imply that the name means 'The God's Lake', relying on the meaning of the word ti, without being specific about which god, or gods for that matter.
+This religious change implies that Lake Tissø's name means 'The God's Lake', relying on the meaning of the word ti, without being specific about which god, or gods for that matter.

-In recent years, a slightly different understanding of the origins of the name Tissø have emerged.
+In recent years, a slightly different understanding of the origins of the name 'Tissø' has emerged.
 It is possible that the name originally was Tis-ø and that the extra s was added later on, when name-recording was needed.
 The pronunciation of Tissø and Tis-ø is almost the same, but the later translates as 'Tir's Island', possibly referring to the area around Fugledegård on the western shore of the lake.
 Fugledegård was once a settlement and a magnates residence in the Viking Age, situated on a relatively high lying area, that used to be an islet.
 Remains of a cult-house have been excavated and there are numerous remains of animal sacrifices and religious practises at Fugledegård.
 There is no doubt that the area was an important religious site in former ages and it is possible that it gave name to the entire lake.

 There are many myths and legends about the origin of lake Tissø.